ashokyannam/AI-Drone/Flying-Car-Starter-Kit/README.md

 xcode-select --install
 ```

-Check if the environment is created using, you should be able to see `fcnd` environment in the list
+Check if the environment is created using, you should be able to see `fc` environment in the list

 ```
 conda info --envs